richafnu/Viva/Viva/insights/advanced/admin/import-org-data-azure.md

     2. If the Azure contributor prefers service principal authorization, the Azure contributor authorizes the service principal and provides the blob URL to the Insights admin and source system admin by sharing it in a secure way.
 If the Azure contributor does *not* prefer service principal authorization, they generate a SAS URL and provide it to the Insights admin and source system admin.

-    3. The source system admin prepares the data in a zip file, and configures a periodic export of the file from the HR source system to the blob container.
+    3. The source system admin prepares the data in a .csv file and .json mapping file, and configures a periodic export of the .csv file from the HR source system to the blob container.

     4. The Insights admin enters the URL in the Viva Insights app to turn on the import from the Azure blob store location.
+The Insights admin also uploads the .json mapping file provided by the source system admin.

 2. Validation: Viva Insights validates the data.
 (If validation isn’t successful, you can choose from a few options described in [Validation fails](#validation-fails).)